The Humble Penny

 Self-awareness allows us to be aware of this conditioning and preconceptions of the mind, which can form the foundation of freeing the mind from them.

-How can you Become More Self-Aware?
+How Can You Become More Self-Aware?

 This is all about becoming more uniquely you.
 Having firm beliefs and convictions, whilst leaving room in your life to understand and appreciate others.